ChickenProp/chickenprop.github.com/drafts/ruining-log-money-maximizer.md

 But I can offer him a bet that he'll stake *all but a penny* on.
 I can make the odds of that bet 60/40 in his favor, like the bets Linda was taking above, or any other finite probability.
 Then if he wins, I can offer him another bet at the same odds.
 And another, until he eventually loses and can't bet any more.
 And just like Linda, he'll be able to see this coming and he'll endorse his actions every step of the way.

 How do I do this?
 I can't simply increase the payoff-to-stake ratio of the bet.
-If a bet returns some multiple of your stake, and has a 60% chance of winning, Logan will never bet more than 60% of his bankroll on it.
+If a bet returns some multiple of your stake, and has a 60% chance of winning, Logan's preferred amount to stake will never be more than 60% of his bankroll.

-But who says bets need to have a fixed payoff-to-stake ratio?
-Logan starts with £1, which he values at \\( \ln(100) ≈ 4.6052 \\).[^zero-point] I can offer him a bet where he wagers his £0.99 against my £20.55, with 60% chance of winning.
+But who says I need to give him that option?
+Logan starts with £1, which he values at \\( \ln(100) ≈ 4.6052 \\).[^zero-point] I can offer him a bet where he wagers £0.99 against £20.55 from me, with 60% chance of winning.
 He values that bet at

 [^zero-point]: I'm setting Logan's zero-utility point at £0.01, which means we take the log of the number of pennies he has.
 But we could do it in pounds instead, or use a different base of logarithm, without changing anything.